If you’ve got steak in the fridge and want to know how to tell if it’s still good, you’re in the right place!

 Still, this isn’t airtight.

-This is the standard packaging for steaks in many delis and butcher shops, so we can’t do much about that on most occasions.
+This is the standard packaging for steaks in many delis and butcher shops, so we can’t do much about that.
 However, you can consider buying steaks that are vacuum-sealed or prepackaged.

 This kind of packaging will make the meat last a little bit longer since it comes into contact with less oxygen.